Thursday, June 2, 2016

-National Doughnut Day: Free Donuts, History, & Recipe
+National Doughnut Day: Free Donuts, History, and Recipe

-Many American doughnut shops offer free doughnuts on National Doughnut Day.
+Normally I would post this on National Doughnut Day, but since many American doughnut shops offer free donuts on National Doughnut Day, I thought you'd want to plan ahead.
 Check out the list below--or check with your local donut shop!

 National Doughnut Day started as a fund raiser for Chicago's The Salvation Army.
 Their goal was to help the needy during the Great Depression, and to honor The Salvation Army "Lassies" of World War I, who served doughnuts to soldiers.